FloTeu/digital-product-generator/README.md

 Digital Product Generator is a [streamlit](https://streamlit.io) app that allows users to create digital products such a Print on Demand (POD) designs.
 The designs are created with the help generative AI such as GPT-3.5 or Midjourney.

+> [!IMPORTANT]
+> This project is currently under development and not ready for production use

 ## Installation